rbong/dwitter-wasm/README.md

 Using this example, the Dwitter code will be copied to your clipboard for pasting to Dwitter.
 The Dweet will do nothing but print `m` to your console.

+**Command Line Arguments**

+- `-w|--wasm-input`: The `.wasm` file to encode and embed in Javascript code
+- `-j|--js-input`: The `.js` file to append to the generated Javascript code
+- `--encode-wasm`: Only perform the step where the `.wasm` is encoded and embedded and combined with Javascript.
+                   By default, all steps are all enabled.
+- `--compress`: Only perform the step where the code is compressed, using `--js-input`.
+                By default, all steps are all enabled.
+- `-o|--output`: The resulting `.js` file
+- `--template`: Output an optimized template for input and exit
+- `--version`: Output the version number and exit
+- `--help`: Output a help string and exit

 ## How it Works